noir-lang/noir/docs/docs/tutorials/contract_tutorials/crowdfunding_contract.md

 #### Checking campaign duration against the timestamp

 To check that the donation occurs before the campaign deadline, we must access the public `timestamp`.
-It is one of several [Public Global Variables](../../reference/smart_contract_reference/globals).
+It is one of several public global variables.

 Declare an Aztec function that is public and internal